 More info for keeping your license Active:

-• Visit the Illinois Department of Financial and Professional Regulation (IDFPR) on the web, or call them at (800) 560-6420
+- Visit the Illinois Department of Financial and Professional Regulation (IDFPR) on the web, or call them at (800) 560-6420

-• Access your digital printable license and wallet card on the IDFPR's License Print page.
+- Access your digital printable license and wallet card on the IDFPR's License Print page.

-• Update your contact info with the IDFPR on their Portal.
+- Update your contact info with the IDFPR on their Portal.

 Managing Broker Licenses Expire April 30, 2025

-*** NEW 2024 RENEWAL FEE: $250
+*** NEW RENEWAL FEE: $250

-Residential Leasing Licenses Expire July 31, 2024
+Residential Leasing Licenses Expire July 31 of every EVEN year

-Complete your required education through the Real Estate Institute or an Education Provider you trust, then renew your license with the IDFPR.
+Contact the Real Estate Institute, or an Education Provider you trust, to complete your required education for the 2026 renewal.

 Missed a Renewal Deadline?